 Alternatives to life settlements include taking a loan against the policy cash value or, if the policy has one, making use of an accelerated death benefit provision.
 An accelerated death benefit pays the insured person a portion of the policy’s death benefit in either a lump sum or installments.
 This amount is subtracted from the death benefit payable when the insured dies, but provides cash that may be needed for current expenses.
 Exercising and accelerated death benefit is much like entering a life settlement with the company that issued the policy.

 Consider several questions before selling your life insurance policy:

-3) Will you lose eligibility for Medicaid if he receives a cash settlement
+3) Will you lose eligibility for Medicaid if you receive a cash settlement?

 Selling a policy may have tax implications, creditors may be able to claim the proceeds, and the insured may have to divulge his or her health status and personal information about himself and his family to the investment company.

-Because of the possibility for fraud, it's useful to be sure the buyer deposits the settlement proceeds in an escrow account with an independent bank to ensure the safety of the funds during the policy transfer.
+Because of the possibility for fraud, the seller should be sure the buyer deposits the settlement proceeds in an escrow account with an independent bank to ensure the safety of the funds during the policy transfer.

 Questions about Life Settlements